 Practical tips for a smooth, safe day

-• Acoustics: In echoey halls, add soft furnishings or consider acoustic treatments aligned with BB93 to improve speech clarity.
+- Acoustics: In echoey halls, add soft furnishings or consider acoustic treatments to improve speech clarity.

 Ready-to-use assembly outline (10-15 minutes)

-1. Welcome & purpose - why Emergency Services Day matters.
+- Welcome and purpose -- why Emergency Services Day matters.

 Tech setup: Present on an interactive screen at a comfortable height for the speaker using Flexi-View.
 Improve clarity in the hall with impact-resistant acoustic panels if needed.